Harley Mills: Peterborough United

 He was reported to be a target for Premier League club Crystal Palace. as they reportedly placed multiple bids for the posh young star in the summer of 2022.
 He made his first-team debut on 29 August 2023, when he came on as a 79th-minute substitute for James Dornelly in a 1–1 draw at Portsmouth in an EFL Cup game.

 On 13 April 2025, Mills started the 2025 EFL Trophy final, scoring a free-kick for the first goal and providing the cross from which Hector Kyprianou scored the second.
 He was subsequently named Man of the Match.

 On 29 July 2025, Mills signed a new four year contract.

 Enfield Town (loan)

 On 6 September 2024, Mills joined National League South side Enfield Town on an initial one-month loan deal.
 He was recalled back to Peterborough on 1 November 2024.

 Style of play

-Mills is a versatile and energetic player with a very good left foot, who is most comfortable at left-back and in midfield.
+Mills has been described as a versatile and energetic player with a skilled left foot, who is most comfortable at left-back and in midfield.

+Personal life

+Mills's father, Gary, is also a former professional footballer.